mohit-m-parmar/FitNow/README.md

 2. To run the Trainer module:

    `cd Fit-Now-Trainer`

    `npm start`

 3. To run the Trainee module:

    `cd Fit-Now-Trainee`

    `npm start`

-4. To run the Admin module;
+4. To run the Admin module:

    `cd Fit-Now-Admin`

    `npm start`